rabbah/nimbella-cli/doc/README.md

 We’ll cover configuration for packages and actions first, then configuration for web content, including an example of generated content such as a React web app.
 Then we’ll cover symbolic variables and file substitution.

-<h3 id="project-configuration-for-packages-and-actions">Project configuration for packages and actions</h3>
+### Project configuration for packages and actions

 Let’s suppose that in [the example1 project](#example-create-and-deploy-a-project-with-a-single-action), you don’t want `hello` to be a web action and the deployer cannot determine its main entry point directly from the code.
 Add a _project.yml_ file such as the following: